Wallpaper is a surefire way to give an instant makeover to any room, and there are a ton of stylish mid-century modern wallpaper options out there.

 Modern Office Wallpaper

-For the office, the stark contrast of these black atomic starbursts against the white background could help energize your day.
+For the office, these retro green stars could help energize your day.

-These lovely mid-century cats on a turquoise background would make a cheerful accent wall behind your desk.
+These lovely mid-century cats on a turquoise background would make a happy accent wall behind your desk.

 Mid-Century Bathroom Wallpaper

 I am biased as a huge fan of pink mid-century bathrooms.
-But don’t you agree this pink wallpaper with delicate white starbursts would be delightful?
+But wouldn’t this coral wallpaper with delicate starbursts be delightful?

 And I had to get more mid-century cat options in this list.
-This pattern comes complete with atomic boomerangs…so perfectly retro.
+This pattern features atomic boomerangs…so perfectly retro.

 Tiki Bar Wallpaper